thomas-goff/CapEx/README.md

 Users 1 to 5 can only raise requests.
 Users 6 to 8 can raise requests and approve them.

-The role value is the approval order.
-Do not reshuffle it.

-## Assumptions and decisions

-### Requests under R5,000 are approved on submission

-No approver is required, so no approval row is written.
-The audit trail for these requests is empty on purpose.

-### An approver may act on their own request

-The brief does not forbid it, so it is not blocked. `ApprovalWorkflow.GetEligibility` is where that rule would go.

-### Status is derived, never stored

-Which approver is next comes from the amount plus the approval rows already recorded.
-Nothing on the request says "waiting on X", so a counter cannot drift away from the audit trail.

-### Passwords are stored and compared in plain text

-This is a fixed demo user list with no real accounts. `IPasswordVerifier` exists so swapping in hashing is a one-line change in `Program.cs`.
-Do not copy this pattern into anything real.

-### Sign-in lives per browser connection

-There are no cookies and no tokens.
-Refreshing the page signs you out.

 ## Project structure

 ```